 Balanced Fund : Investment under this type of fund is done both in Equity and Debt instrument to strike a balance between growth and regular income.
 This suits investors who would like to be aggressive without taking too much risk.

 Closed Ended Funds : Investment under this category can be done only during the initial launch.
-It has a stipulated maturity period and assurance of capital protection.Capital Protection Funds and Fixed Maturity Plans are sub categories to Closed Ended Funds
+It has a stipulated maturity period and assurance of capital protection.Capital Protection Funds and Fixed Maturity Plans are sub categories of Closed Ended Funds.